Széchenyi István Geophysical Observatory

 6 Proton magnetometer (D I/D D) hut

-7 Computer centre ( data loggers, server of local network, satellite transmitter)
+7 Computer centre ( data loggers, server of local

 8 Ionosonde station, electric and mechanical workshop